Health-RI/The-FAIR-Metroline/pages/scenarios/evaluate_data_fairness.md

 | 3 - Hire or consult a data steward                       | I need to consult a data steward that has knowledge about:<br> 1.
 Compliance.
 Advise on institutional compliance with RDM policies and regulations.<br>2.
 Data sharing & publishing.
 Identify gaps in support for data sharing and publishing. |
 | 4 - Ensure support and compliance                        | Not applicable, this aspect is for the data steward's manager to take care of.                                                                                                                                                                 |

-_SdR.
-Not 100% sure what to write for step 3 here_

 ### Pre-FAIR assessment
 I do this step together with the FAIR data steward from the previous step.